 Being a family caregiver is a labor of love, but it’s not without challenges.
-In honor of National Family Caregivers month, Home Care Assistance of Vancouver wants to use this blog to highlight specific risk factors that impact caregiver stress.
+In honor of National Family Caregivers month, Home Care Assistance Vancouver wants to use this blog to highlight specific risk factors that impact caregiver stress.

 Women are often asked to take on caregiving roles for unhealthy relatives due to social, cultural, and familial expectations.
 This is often in addition to existing caregiving roles for spouses, children, parents, and others as well as any work and professional obligations.